The Path to a better future is right in front of you

 • Successfully complete an individual investigation or applied capstone research project as a culminating experience.

 The M.A. in Arts Administration program prepares you for leadership in a wide range of roles in arts administration in industries that include:

 • Performing and visual arts

 • Arts and cultural center management

 • Public art

 Positions for arts roles such as producers and directors as well as art, drama and music teachers will experience well above the national average expected growth by 2024.1 Occupations related to a degree in arts management will see 90,900 estimated replacement jobs from 2014-2024 and 27,200 new jobs, indicating promising job opportunities for highly qualified professionals.

 Graduate students may be eligible for federal loans.
 To apply, students must submit a FAFSA using Winthrop's school code of 003456.
 Graduate scholarships are also available to qualified students.

-The MA in Arts Administration program has three starts a year, in Fall, Winter and Summer.
+The M.A. in Arts Administration program has three starts a year, in August, January and May.